 A RID data dictionary and data flow for Network RID are defined in [F3411-19].
 This data flow is emitted from an UAS via unspecified means (but at least in part over the Internet) to a Network Remote ID Service Provider (Net-RID SP).
 A Net-RID SP provides the RID data to Network Remote ID Display Providers (Net-RID DP).
 It is the Net-RID DP that responds to queries from Network Remote ID Observers (expected typically, but not specified exclusively, to be web-based) specifying airspace volumes of interest.
-Network RID depends upon connectivity, in several segments, via the Internet, from the UAS to the Observer.
+Network RID depends upon internet connectivity to fulfill Observers the RID data query to the NET-RID DP.
+The summary of network RID data flows work as follows: